Anthony Portantino

-Anthony J. Portantino (born January 29, 1961) is an American politician currently serving in the California State Senate.
-A Democrat, he represents the 25th Senate District which encompasses portions of the San Fernando and San Gabriel valleys.
+Anthony J. Portantino (born January 29, 1961) is an American politician who served in the California State Senate from 2016 to 2024.
+A Democrat, he represented the 25th Senate District which encompasses portions of the San Fernando and San Gabriel Valleys.
 Portantino was a member of the California State Assembly from 2006 to 2012, representing the 44th Assembly District.

+Portantino has a history of blocking efforts to increase housing production in California.
+In 2019, he used a pocket veto to block the California Senate from considering SB 50, which would have allowed for denser housing construction near public transit.
+In 2021, he killed a bill that would have ended minimum parking requirements for some new housing near transit stations.